snehd-eep/trailerly/README.md

 # trailerly

-A flutter application to watch trailers of currently playing movies I used tmdb API to get movies list, youtube API to get the trailer video id and youtube_player_flutter to play youtube videos.
+<d>A flutter application to watch trailers of currently playing movies</d>
+<d>I used tmdb API to get movies list, youtube API to get the trailer video id and youtube_player_flutter to play youtube videos.</d>
-Not much work done on the UI part.
+<d>Not much work done on the UI part.</d>